GSO Fishing

 💨 Wind Forecast:

-*We highly recommend getting the FREE Windy. com app to track the winds before your next Blue Mesa outing.
+We recommend the Windy. com app to track the winds before your next Blue Mesa outing.
 We have used it for years!
 (The Windy app icon is a red square with a white W on it.)

 --------